obaraelijah/teleport-challenge/README.md

 You can build the `cgexec` binary using `make cgexec`.
-The resulting binary will be stored in `build/cgexec`  The tests current expect that binary to be available in the `/tmp` directory; you'll have to copy it there manually.
+The resulting binary will be stored in `build/cgexec`  The tests current expect that binary to be available in the same directory as the test binary.

 I've provided the following tests to exercise functionality that is suitable for unit testing.
 I currently run this via `sudo`, but I plan to look into